-On June 13, 2023, the Company closed the first tranche of the sale of the Kinebik mineral claims to O3 Mining.
-NewOrigin received 29,467 common shares of O3 Mining as partial consideration, which were sold subsequent to year end.
-O3 Mining is a related party as they are a great than 10% security holder of the Company.
+On June 13, 2023, the Company closed the first tranche of the sale of the Kinebik mineral claims to O3.
+NewOrigin received 29,467 common shares of O3 as partial consideration, which were sold during October 2023.
+On December 22, 2023, the Company closed the second and final tranche of the sale of the Kinebik mineral claims to O3.
+NewOrigin received 58,935 common shares of O3 as consideration, which were then sold in April, May and June 2024.
+O3 was a related party at the time of the transaction as they were a greater than 10% security holder of the Company.
+O3 ceased to be a greater than 10% security holder in March 2024.